• Skip to primary navigation

 But being able to step back and look at things from another point of view can really help.

-What if I was 36 and not yet a mom?
-What if I was still waiting to find the person I wanted to spend the rest of my life with?
-I feel lucky that I met him when I was 22.
 That feels SO young to be now.
 But I met him then and I knew he was the one for me.
-As I get frustrated with life right now, and believe me there is a lot to get frustrated about, I have to remind myself that I am lucky and I have everything I ever wanted.
+As I get frustrated with life right now and believe me there is a lot to get frustrated about, I have to remind myself that I am lucky and I have everything I ever wanted.

 I have a husband who I love and who loves me and is never afraid to tell me that.
+He makes me laugh, and I can’t imagine walking through this life with anyone else.

 I have a house that we have made a home that felt like the perfect fit when we moved in.
-When you live somewhere a while, little things can start to bug you about it.
+When you live somewhere for a while, little things can start to bug you about the place.
 They say this is a good thing because then you know what you want in your next house.
-I remember how it felt to walk into this house when we were looking.
-How it was the only one we both really liked and we could literally see our kids living in.

-As much as I babysat as a teen, as much as I watched my own mother as a stay at home mom, I really had no idea what motherhood was going to be like.
-I had no idea how hard it would be sometimes or about some of the challanges we would have to face.
-I never realized how tired you can get or how you might just need to take some time to yourself to make it through the next day or the next week.
-I never knew what raising little people would really be like.
+As much as I babysat as a teen, as much as I watched my own mother as a stay-at-home mom, I really had no idea what motherhood was going to be like.
+I had no idea how hard parenting would be sometimes or about some of the challenges we would have to face.

 Motherhood isn’t what I thought it would be.